 Thanks for your question, Marina!
 I haven’t reflected back on those early days for some time and it’s given me a lovely fuzzy feeling.

 If you’re thinking of starting your own crafty business that’s brilliant.
 There’s a whole world out there of designer makers in all different fields, and loads of great support available too.
-I’m really happy to answer any questions you might have about my experiences over the last six years so please do comment below or email me if you’d like.
+I’m really happy to answer any questions you might have about my experiences over the last six years so please do email me if you’d like.

 That’s all for now.
 I’m going to come back and read this post whenever I’m feeling pulled down by the day to day and remember why I started it all!